Choose Your Path

 Program pacing & flexible completion

 Students may complete program components at a different pace, including completing the 1,000-hour supervised practicum out of sequence from coursework, subject to approval and placement availability.
-This flexibility supports readiness, employment obligations, and placement logistics.

-Included access & administrative support
+Included access & support

-Tuition includes access to coursework, instructional delivery, learning platforms, practicum coordination, evaluation, and administrative support for up to twelve (12) months from the official program start date.
+Tuition includes access to coursework, instructional delivery, learning platforms, practicum coordination, evaluation, and administrative support for up to twelve months from the official program start date.

 Extended enrolment